From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Methodology

 \subsection{Case studies}

-To illustrate the applicability of \ac{STPA} we chose the following real-world case studies based on the diverse range of \ac{ML} model they represent, application context, and the nature of interaction between the \ac{AI} system and a human user. \begin{itemize} \item \textbf{Case 1 (C1) - Early warning system:} A linear regression algorithm is being designed in the Netherlands to predict the likelihood of late-onset sepsis (LOS) in pre-term infants before a clinical suspicion \cite{Van_den_Berg2023-oy}.
+To illustrate the applicability of \ac{STPA} we chose the following real-world case studies based on the diverse range of \ac{ML} model they represent, application context, and the nature of interaction between the \ac{AI} system and a human user.
+Specifically, the three cases span distinct \ac{ML} paradigms---supervised linear modelling, reinforcement learning, and transformer-based generative modelling---and distinct interaction modes---human-in-the-loop, human-out-of-the-loop, and human-as-tool-user---so that we could examine whether and how different types of \ac{AI} place different demands on the analysis rather than treating \ac{AI} as a single, homogeneous technology.
+An additional selection criterion was our ability to work closely with the teams developing these systems, enabling access to design decisions and development processes that are essential for conducting such analysis. \begin{itemize} \item \textbf{Case 1 (C1) - Early warning system:} A linear regression algorithm is being designed in the Netherlands to predict the likelihood of late-onset sepsis (LOS) in pre-term infants before a clinical suspicion \cite{Van_den_Berg2023-oy}.
 It is to be used as a proactive warning system alerting clinicians to start early diagnostic testing for LOS and, ultimately, provide timely treatment.
 As a human-in-the-loop system, a clinician makes final, clinical decisions. \item \textbf{Case 2 (C2) - Insulin Injection:} An \ac{RL}-based, automated and personalized insulin injection system is being developed in Canada for patients with diabetes \cite{Basu2023-er}.
-Some diabetic patients use artificial pancreas that facilitates automatic insulin injection.
+Some diabetic patients use an artificial pancreas that facilitates automatic insulin injection.
 The \ac{RL} algorithm is being developed for use in the artificial pancreas to allow tailored insulin doses for each individual in a human-out-of-the-loop manner.

-\item \textbf{Case 3 (C3) - Story boarding:} Some \ac{ML} artists have adapted \ac{T2I} models as part of their creative practice such as storyboarding for video creation \cite{Yu2022-ed, Franceschelli2021-kj,Saharia2022-em, Li2022-wj}.
+\item \textbf{Case 3 (C3) - Storyboarding :} Some \ac{ML} artists have adapted \ac{T2I} models as part of their creative practice, such as storyboarding for video creation \cite{Yu2022-ed, Franceschelli2021-kj,Saharia2022-em, Li2022-wj}.
 In this case study, we focus on \ac{T2I} demo platforms generally.
 While we do not focus on a specific platform, many such platforms are produced by companies in the United States, and rely on some combination of transformer-based or diffusion architecture \ac{T2I} generative models.

 \end{itemize}